DataFire/Integrations/integrations/generated/google_people/README.md

   * displayName `string`: The display name of the email.
   * formattedType `string`: The read-only type of the email address translated and formatted in the
   * metadata [FieldMetadata](#fieldmetadata)
   * type `string`: The type of the email address.
-The type can be custom or predefined.
+The type can be custom or one of these
   * value `string`: The email address.

 ### Empty